 Flora and Fauna

-The park is subjugated by woodland, wetland, Savannah as well as tropical forest that is well known to be a habitant for over 76 mammal species and over 450 different bird species.
-Among the big mammals include hippo, Rothschild’s giraffe, warthlog, Cape buffalo, Uganda kob, hartebeest and elephants.
+The park is subjugated by woodland, wetland, Savannah as well as the tropical forest that is well known to be a habitat for over 76 mammal species and over 450 different bird species.
+Among the big mammals include hippo, Rothschild’s giraffe, warthog, Cape buffalo, Uganda kob, hartebeest and elephants.
 The Nile corridor of the Murchison has a big collection of water birds such as rare shoe-bill stork and also has a large concentration of Nile crocodile.
-Kaniyo Pabidi forest is a home to primates, chimpanzees and over 360 species of different birds.
+Kaniyo Pabidi forest is home to primates, chimpanzees and over 360 species of different birds.

 Accommodation in Murchison National Park Uganda

-Accommodation ranges from campsites, lodges, hotels and guesthouse.
-Some of these are built on top of the falls.
-They have better facilities that are Eco-friendly.
+We have you covered if it comes to Accommodation facilities of the Murchison falls National park and these range from campsites, lodges, hotels, and guesthouse.
+Some of these are built on top of the falls view area and they have better facilities that are Eco-friendly.
 Budget accommodation is also available for the budget travelers and the most suitable places include Kaniyo Pabidi Camp and Red Chilli Rest Camp.
-Tourists that love up market accommodation include Nile safari camp, Paraa safari lodges as well as Sambiya river.
-In case you want to stop in Masindi, there is luxury accommodation such as Masindi Hotel along with Court view hotels that have excellent services.
+Tourists that love high-end accommodation include Nile safari camp, Paraa safari lodges as well as Sambiya river.
+In case you want to stop in Masindi, there is luxury accommodation such as Masindi Hotel along with Court view hotels that have excellent 3-4 star services.

 Is positioned in the glorious Murchison Falls National Park.
 It has accommodation that will favor all tourist.
 The lodge is located within and it takes only 15 minutes to get to Murchison falls.

-Size: Together with the adjacent 748 square kilometres (289 sq mi) Bugungu Wildlife Reserve and the 720 square kilometres (280 sq mi) Karuma Wildlife Reserve, the park forms the Murchison Falls Conservation Area (MFCA)
+Size: Together with the adjacent 748 square kilometers (289 sq mi) Bugungu Wildlife Reserve and the 720 square kilometers (280 sq mi) Karuma Wildlife Reserve, the park forms the Murchison Falls Conservation Area (MFCA)

 Location: Masindi, Northwestern Uganda.

-Desc: The park is the location of the Murchison Falls, where the waters of the Nile flow through a narrow gorge only 7 metres (23 ft) wide before plunging 43 metres (141 ft).
+Desc: The park is the location of the Murchison Falls, where the waters of the Nile flow through a narrow gorge only 7 meters (23 ft) wide before plunging 43 meters (141 ft).